 Step 2: Add the shredded coconut, vanilla, almond, and condensed milk to a medium

-Step 3: Take the whipped egg whites and pour them into the coconut mixture.
+Step 3: Pour the whipped egg whites into the coconut mixture.
 Mix well.

 Step 4: This is what the coconut macaroon batter will look like.
 It will look creamy and soft.